chenchengchh/deepseek_harness/README.md

 ## Acknowledgements

 Everything is a plugin.
-Thanks to DeepSeek and Liang Sheng.
+Thanks to DeepSeek and 梁圣.
 See [ACKNOWLEDGEMENTS.md](ACKNOWLEDGEMENTS.md).

 ## License